ClockworkBunny/quant_models/README.md

 2. Git repo: [mlfinlab](https://github.com/hudson-and-thames/mlfinlab) project

-3. Basic dataformat: the input data format is a pandas dataframe with the datetime index.
+**Basic dataformat**: the input data format is a pandas dataframe with the datetime index.
 And it should be ordered by the time.
 At the same time, it has ohlcv format.

-4. The folder ```TestingNotebooks``` have all the ipython notebooks that contain the testing logics:
+**Demo Notebooks**: The folder ```TestingNotebooks``` have all the ipython notebooks that contain the testing logics:
     * utils functions
     * info-driven bar
     * Probabilistic of backtesting overfitting
     * Testing Sharpe

-#### CustomBar Projects
+#### Part 1 CustomBar Projects
 Sample financial data to create alternative bar data.
 Conventional bars sampled by time interval may have the following drawbacks:

 1. oversample information during low-activity periods and undersample information during high-activity periods